 Meetings & Uniforms

-We meet almost every Thursday night from September through June, with meetings starting at 7 PM (room opens at 6:45) and ending at 8 PM.
-We encourage Parents to get their sons into the habit of wearing their Uniforms to every meeting.
+We meet almost every Monday night from September through June, with meetings starting at 6 PM and ending at 7 PM.
+We encourage Parents to get their sons and daughters into the habit of wearing their uniforms to every meeting.
 Uniforms consist of a hat, neckerchief, neckerchief slide, and Scout Shirt.
 Gym nights do not require uniforms.
-Each Cub should bring his Handbook to every meeting and Overnight Camping Trip in order to record his Achievements.
+Each Cub should bring his Handbook to every meeting and trips to record his Achievements.

-Our registration fee is $120 for the entire year, which includes the Handbook, a subscription to Boys’ Life Magazine, all Awards earned during the Scouting Year, all materials for our projects and games, and the famous Pack 96 Year-End Barbecue.
+Our registration fee is $180 for the entire year, which includes the Handbook, all awards earned during the Scouting year, all materials for our projects and games, and the famous Pack 96 Year-End Barbecue.
 Certain activities have additional costs.

 Cub Scout Information